jordi-petit/ap2-poligons-2019/README.md

 ### The `centroid` command

-The `perimeter` command prints the centroid of the given polygon.
+The `centroid` command prints the centroid of the given polygon.

 ### The `list` command